-The research coordinator of the Welten Institute, dr. Renate de Groot, will read and evaluate your application with respect to whether.
+The research coordinator of the faculty Educational Sciences, dr. Rob Martens, will read and evaluate your application with respect to whether.

 - you have the right prerequisite schooling and knowledge,

-- your research question fits into Welten Institute's research programme and
+- your research question fits into the research programme of the faculty Educational Sciences and

-- your research question is sufficiently concrete to serve as a basis for a preliminary conversation with her or one of the other professors of Welten Institute.
+- your research question is sufficiently concrete to serve as a basis for a preliminary conversation with her or one of the other professors of faculty Educational Sciences.

 You will possibly be asked to make your research question more concrete, or to adjust your question so as to fit the programme better.
 If the evaluation is positive and the research question is sufficiently concrete, you will be invited for a preliminary conversation (intake) with the research coordinator or the professor who is - considering the research question - the most likely future PhD supervisor.

 At the intake, you will meet the research coordinator or the intended supervisor.
 One of the goals of the intake is to determine whether there is a good match between the research programme and the research that you want to do.
 If there is a match, you will be asked to elaborate your research question into a full research proposal.
 The supervisor of the faculty Educational Sciences will support you in this process.
 At this point in time the persons involved in this preparatory phase of the PhD trajectory will sign a declaration of intent to come to a research proposal of good quality.
 Once-only costs are attached to this preparatory phase.